vaishnavikesarkar111/Hospital-Performance-Dashboard/README.md

-Healthcare Operations & Revenue Analytics Dashboard
+Hospital Performance & Patient Analytics Dashboard

 📊 Project Overview
 This project focuses on analyzing healthcare data using Excel to understand hospital performance, patient trends, and revenue patterns.